raspberrypilearning/comic-character/en/step_4.md

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-At the moment, users can add character details on the `character.html` page, but nothing will happen when they click the Create button.
+At the moment, the user can add character details on the `character.html` page, but nothing will happen when they click the Create button.

 This is because the summary section has its CSS `display` property set to `none`.